-As you exit the wooded area you find yourself in the grassland prairie.
-A mixture of grasses and wildflowers, once covered vast areas of Texas, including the Texas Hill Country.
+Native prairies, a mixture of grasses and wildflowers, once covered vast areas of Texas, including the Hill Country.
 Mixed grass prairies were the dominant habitat of the Hill Country prior to European settlement in the mid-nineteenth century.
-Prairies in this area were more related to savannah habitats where grasslands and mixed woodlands were competing.
-The prairie grasses contained both long and short grasses, including big and little bluestem, switchgrass and various gramas.
+Prairies in this area were more related to the savannah habitats where grasslands and mixed woodlands were competing.
+The prairie grasses contained both long and short grasses, including big and little blue stem, switchgrass and various gramas.
 Prairies depend on periodic wildfires to keep the trees from invading their territories.
-Grasses send down deep root systems to channel water into the sub-stratum, as well as keeping the soil loose, yet free from erosion.
-Prairies have both grasses and annual and perennial wildflowers, or forbs.
-Post-settlement land practices did not include periodic burning; therefore; grasslands lost their battle with the invading trees.
-Today less than one percent of the once vast prairie lands in Texas remain.
-Notice the harvester ant mound near the trail.
-Be careful that these ants do not sting you.
-These ants are in decline in the Hill Country partly because of pressure from imported red fire ants.
-Unfortunately the Texas Horned Lizard (Horned Toad) is also in decline because the harvester ants are one of this reptile’s favorite food sources.
-Horned Lizards were once very common in this area.
+Grasses send down root systems to channel water into the sub-stratum, as well as keeping soil loose, yet free from erosion.

-Blackjack and Post oaks are trees that form open forests in higher, dryer sandy areas of the region and state.
-Upland sandy soil areas are often inhabited by post oak and blackjack trees as you see along this narrow corridor.
-The open field south of the fence was likely once dominated by these two oaks.
-Post oaks and blackjacks do not often form dense canopies like live oaks and other riparian trees.
-Grasses, briars, and low brush can survive in this more open woodland setting.
+Blackjack and Post oaks are trees that from open forests in higher, dryer sandy areas of the region and state.
+Uplands sandy soil areas are often inhabited by post oaks and blackjack trees as you see along the narrow corridor.
+The open field south of the fence was likely dominated by these two oaks.
+Post oaks and blackjacks do not often form dense canopies like live oaks and other reparian trees.
+Grasses and briars, and low brush can survive in this more open woodland setting.
 Mature post oaks and blackjacks have thick bark to help them survive wildfires.

-Beavers live in our area and create “hour-glass”-shaped marks on trees Found near the water’s edge.
+Beavers live in our area and create “hour-glass” shaped marks on the trees found near the water’s edge.
 Beavers made the gnawing marks on the juniper trees.
-They typically make an hour glass shaped cut on the trees they choose to harvest.
+They typically make an hour glass shaped cut on trees they choose to harvest.
 They apparently did not realize the wide canopy of the juniper is supported by other trees.
-Imagine the frustration of having gnawed on a tree and it didn’t fall.
-We also have nutria, which look like beaver, in the lake.
-Nutria have a thin, rat-like tail instead of the flat beaver tail.
+Imagine the frustration of having gnawed on a tree and it did not fall.
+We also have nutria, which look like a beaver, in the lake.
 Nutria are exotic mammals introduced into Louisiana for possible fur business.
-The scheme didn’t work.
-Now we have nutria spreading across the country.
-Turtles are seen frequently in the area.